Spend Your Summer in Washington, D.C.

 Dornsife Maymester Cluster in Federal Government and Policy

-The Dornsife Maymester Cluster in Federal Government and Policy offers four policy-focused courses at the USC Capital Campus from May 18 to June 12, 2026.
+The Dornsife Maymester Cluster in Federal Government and Policy offers four policy-focused courses at the USC Capital Campus.
 Students can choose between four classes, participate in field trips, hear from guest speakers and live in USC housing in Washington, D.C.

 Available classes for summer 2026 include: